nehaljwani/team.exiv2.org/book/IMaEA.md

 | $ ./tvisitor -pR path   | $ exiv2 -pR path | Recursively print the structure of the image |
 | $ ./tvisitor -pX path   | $ exiv2 -pX path | Print the XMP/xml in the image |

 There's a deliberate bug in the code in tvisitor.cpp.
-The class Tiff doesn't know how to recover the XMP/xml.
+The class Tiff does not know how to recover the XMP/xml.
 You the reader, can investigate a fix.
 You will find the solution in the code in the Exiv2 library.

 Let's see the recursive version in action: